 - 2.1.
-Communication services should be available at a reasonable cost to all people. - .2.
+Communication services should be available at a reasonable cost to all people. - 2.2.
 We support: - 2.2.1.
 Standardizing the minimum acceptable speed for all federally-funded broadband projects to a speed not less than 25 Mbps/3Mbps; - 2.2.2.
 Increasing high speed internet access in rural areas through any source, including wireless, by using a combination of tax incentives, grants and/or regulations.
 Networks should meet and exceed the FCC's definition for broadband; - 2.2.3.
 Expanding eligibility requirements for Connect America funding to include rural electric cooperatives and other entities; - 2.2.4.
 Modifying USDA's Broadband Program to increase the utilization of grants and loans in rural/underserved communities.
-We also support increased funding for and improvements in USDA's Community Connect, Distance Learning and Telemedicine, and Rural Gigabit Network Pilot programs; - 2.2.5.
+We also support increased funding for and improvements in USDA's broadband programs; - 2.2.5.
 Increased cooperation among Internet providers to improve access to broadband in rural areas through coordination/sharing of either current assets or the installation of necessary infrastructure; - 2.2.6.
-Local competition for retail access to telecommunication services; - 2.2.7.
-The continuation of the Universal Service Fund (USF) to maintain affordable communication services in rural America; - 2.2.8.
-The complete unbundling of telephone bills so that all components of the charges are accurately reflected; - 2.2.9.
-A properly designed federal revolving fund, with an adequate rate of interest and in conjunction with private capital as a source of financing for rural telephone cooperatives so that they can maintain and strengthen their systems; - 2.2.10.
-The "Do Not Call List" and the inclusion of text messaging and ringless calling; - 2.2.11.
-The owner of a communication tower should be responsible for the removal and disposal of the tower once its use is discontinued; - 2.2.12.
-The development and use of telemedicine; - 2.2.13.
-The FCC working with cell phone companies to increase interoperability among towers in rural areas; - 2.2.14.
+The implementation of a research program at FCC to improve the efficiency of the reverse auction process with the goal of verifying and improving the quality of broadband projects selected for funding; - 2.2.7.
+Local competition for retail access to telecommunication services; - 2.2.8.
+The continuation of the Universal Service Fund (USF) to maintain affordable communication services in rural America; - 2.2.9.
+The complete unbundling of telephone bills so that all components of the charges are accurately reflected;

+- 2.2.10.
+A properly designed federal revolving fund, with an adequate rate of interest and in conjunction with private capital as a source of financing for rural telephone cooperatives so that they can maintain and strengthen their systems; - 2.2.11.
+The "Do Not Call List" and the inclusion of text messaging and ringless calling; - 2.2.12.
+Federal regulations requiring telephone and mobile phone customers to "opt in" before receiving phone calls from solicitors they have not done business with; - 2.2.13.
+Requiring all entities to obtain explicit and obvious permission from customers before providing their phone number to another entity; - 2.2.14.
+The owner of a communication tower should be responsible for the removal and disposal of the tower once its use is discontinued; - 2.2.15.
+The development and use of telemedicine; - 2.2.16.
+The FCC working with cell phone companies to increase interoperability among towers in rural areas; - 2.2.17.
+Identification of underserved areas in regards to broadband availability and the prioritization of those areas in terms of resource allocation; - 2.2.18.
 Making the penalty for calling for fraudulent purposes the same as mail fraud and enforce as such.
-This includes all "spoofing"; - 2.2.15.
-Additional funding for the Rural Utilities Service to address the increased need for high-speed broadband service in rural America; - 2.2.16.
-The federal government opening federal property to improve rural mobile and broadband coverage; - 2.2.17.
-A more granular data set than U.S. census data blocks being used in determining broadband coverage; and - 2.2.18.
-A third-party verification or audit of FCC Form 477 data submitted by cellular providers;
+This includes all "spoofing"; - 2.2.19.
+Additional funding for the Rural Utilities Service to address the increased need for high-speed broadband service in rural America; - 2.2.20.
+The federal government opening federal property to improve rural mobile and broadband coverage; - 2.2.21.
+A more granular data set than U.S. census data blocks being used in determining broadband coverage; - 2.2.22.
+A third-party verification or audit of FCC Form 477 data submitted by cellular providers; and - 2.2.23.
+Legislation reserving at least 1% of bandwidth for rural programming. - 2.3.
+We oppose: - 2.3.1.

-- 2.3.1.
 Shifting the funding burden for the USF to the states; and - 2.3.2.
 Access to internet pornography in publicly supported facilities (i.e., libraries and schools).